Last updated February 9, 2023

 Please check Warehouse 23.
 If the title is listed as "low stock," we have some.
 If it is listed as "out of print," then we're completely out, too.
 Please don't call to double-check, plead, or beg, because if we had some, believe me, we'd list them for sale.

-If Warehouse 23 is out, check e23.
-We continue to bring out-of-print books back via PDF – focusing on GURPS 3e first, then older GURPS, then other lines.
-All the GURPS Fourth Edition material is already in PDF.
+If Warehouse 23 is out of a physical product, it might still sell a digital version.
+We continue to bring out-of-print books back via PDF – focusing on GURPS Third Edition first, then older GURPS, then other lines.

-If you can't find what you're looking for in either Warehouse 23 or e23, your best bet is to try a dealer who specializes in out-of-print titles.
+If you can't find what you're looking for, your best bet is to try a dealer who specializes in out-of-print titles.

-Yes, many of our games have been translated – especially Munchkin, which is now available in 15 languages.
+Yes, many of our games have been translated – especially Munchkin, which is now available in about 20 languages.
 We do not sell the translated versions; you'll need to order by mail from the publisher, or visit a retailer in the appropriate country.
 Our foreign partners include:

 We no longer send out hardcopy of errata.
 All our errata can be found online.
 Feel free to print it out.
 That's what WE do when we need a hardcopy . . .

-You can post a question in the appropriate spot on on our public forums and get an answer.
-We don't answer questions by phone or email, because if the question goes to the forum instead, then everyone can see the answer and discuss it.
+You can post a question in the appropriate spot on our public forums and get an answer.
+We don't answer questions by phone, email, or social media because if the question goes to the forum instead, then everyone can see the answer and discuss it.

 Some of our games (mostly GURPS books) are playtested online.
-A week or two before an online playtest begins, it will be announced in the Daily Illuminator.
-The announcement will explain how to apply to become a playtester – who to contact, what information to provide, and so on.
-Only applications from registered e23 customers who have spent $50 in the past 12 months will be considered, and most playtests have a modest membership limit (rarely more than 30-40 people).
+A week or two before such a playtest begins, it will be announced -- normally on our forums, but occasionally in the Daily Illuminator.
+The announcement will explain how to apply to become a playtester: who to contact, what information to provide, and so on.
+All playtests have limited slots and some have specific membership requirements (these are always included in the announcement).
 If you are selected, you will be signed up for a playtest mailing list and told how to access the files for the book.

 You'd be disappointed.
 It's not a madcap all-day games session – it's an office, and most of us spend all day on the computer or the phone.
+Except these days most of us are working at home most days.
 We're not set up to entertain visitors, and we don't offer tours.
 We do have an open-house every so often, and we sometimes throw evening or weekend playtest sessions open to the public.
 They'll be announced in the Daily Illuminator, and if you can make it to one of those, we'd love to see you.

 If you really want to meet us, come to a convention where we're making an appearance.
 That's the best time to catch us in Social Game-Playing and Talking mode.